MilanLund/kentico-cloud-delivery-js-sdk/README.md

 // Initialize SDK with Project ID and Preview API Key var project = new Delivery('28f9fefa0...88bcda2cbd13', 'ew0KICAiYW...iwNCiAgInR5');

-// Step 1: Request multiple Kentico Cloud endpoints in one step and get responses categorized by the key of passing object project.getContent({
+// Step 1: Request multiple Kentico Cloud endpoints in one step and get responses categorized by keys of the passing object project.getContent({
   home: '?system.type=homepage',
   nav: '?system.type=navigation'
 })
-// Step 2: Get only values from the response and join modular_content values with to appropriate data items .then(project.getValues)
+// Step 2: Get only values from the response and join modular_content values with appropriate data items .then(project.getValues)
 // Step 3: Process values to get them ready to be rendered in a view
 .then(function (data) {